whatyouhide/whatyouhide.github.io/_posts/2020-11-14-rpc-over-rabbitmq-with-elixir.md

 As far as Elixir specifics goes, we use [Broadway][broadway] to consume RPCs, hooking it up with the [broadway_rabbitmq][] producer.

 I personally made enough changes to broadway_rabbitmq by now that, look at that, it perfectly fits our use case!
-This is how a typical Broadway pipeline to consume RPCs looks like:
+This is how a typical Broadway pipeline to consume RPCs looks like in our services:

 ```elixir
 defmodule MyService.RPCConsumer do